 The Kalundu Study Centre was constructed in 1971 by Zambia Episcopal Conference (ZEC), now Zambia Conference of Catholic Bishops with the help of Missio.
-This was in response to the request for help by the Zambia Association of Sisterhoods (ZAS) to build suitable accommodation for the Religious Sisters who were studying at the University of Zambia ( UNZA) as there were inadequate student hostels at the University.
+This was in response to the request for help by the Zambia Association of Sisterhoods (ZAS) to build suitable accommodations for the Religious Sisters who were studying at the University of Zambia ( UNZA) as there were inadequate student hostels at the University.

-Based on this experience, ZAS decided to introduce the Formation and Leadership Course for Formators in 1977 which targeted both the national and continental participants.
+Based on this experience, ZAS decided to introduce the Formation and Leadership Course for Formators in 1977 which targeted both national and continental participants.

 Different Congregations were managing agencies and up to 2017 the centre has trained over 1,100 sisters in Leadership and Formation from all over Africa.

 Kalundu Study Centre continues to respond to the diverse needs of the sisters within and outside the country by offering short and long courses to respond to the emerging needs in various congregations and in society.
-In the ZAS Diamond Jubilee year 2018, ZAS made a decision to have an inter congregation community to manage Kalundu Study Centre.
+In the ZAS Diamond Jubilee year 2018, ZAS made a decision to have an inter-congregation community to manage Kalundu Study Centre.

 Committed to providing holistic formation that empowers all to take positive action.